Collision Car Insurance: How It Works

 How collision coverage works

 With collision car insurance, you’ll protect yourself from the high out-of-pocket costs that you might face if your car needs repairs or replacement after an accident.
 It may kick in regardless of who was at fault.
+This is especially important as repair costs have dramatically increased in the past year.

-If you’re at fault in an accident, your collision insurance will cover the repairs to your vehicle, while liability insurance covers the damages to the other drivers’ vehicles.
+If you’re at fault in an accident, your collision will cover the repairs to your vehicle, while liability insurance covers the damages to the other drivers’ vehicles.
 If the other driver is at fault, their liability insurance will pay for your car repairs, up to their policy limits.
 Additionally, if you caused a single-car incident — like backing into a pole, hitting a mailbox, or flipping your car over — you can file a collision claim with your insurance company to cover the needed car repairs or replacement.

 Good to Know